Smarmore Castle Drug & Alcohol Rehab

 - Helping them to engage with peer support groups such as Cocaine Anonymous

 If you or someone you know are suffering from a cocaine addiction, then contact us for help.
-Our team is available 24/7 to answer any queries you have regarding our cocaine addiction treatment programme or payment options.
+Our team is available to answer any queries you have regarding our cocaine addiction treatment programme or payment options via a helpline.

 Studies show that residential rehab is the most effective form of treatment for those abusing alcohol or drugs.
 Research conducted by our partner establishment, Castle Craig, demonstrates that the vast majority of patients completing our treatment programme report abstinence or reduced drug and alcohol use in the years following treatment.